There is so much to learn!

 Let’s remember there are many different ways of doing things.
 This includes different techniques for keeping reptiles in captivity.
 We strive to highlight best practices and share ideas for what works well, and what to avoid.
 Some points, particularly about husbandry, are absolutely vital.
-Others are our preferences for our specific needs: maintaining a large collection and managing animals with health and behavioral problems.
+Others are our preferences for our specific needs: Maintaining a large collection and managing animals with health and behavioral problems.
 Not all, but MOST of the animals at Snake Haus are here due to significant neglect, or simply ignorance.
-When working with animals in need every small detail counts.
+When working with animals in need, every small detail counts.
 The Snake Haus director, Dr. Sara Mayes, is known for being very detailed and picky about how she handles and cares for her animals.
 Hopefully you can learn some of her tricks so that YOUR animals may benefit as well!

-If you have questions or suggestions about a topic you see here, or one you would like us to add, please feel free to ask by visiting the Questions & Answers page.
+If you have questions or suggestions about a topic you want see here, or one you would like us to add, please feel free to ask by visiting the Questions & Answers page.

 Or you can go to the Contact Us page to leave a comment.

 Enclosures: see different options for enclosures including how to build your own and how to set them up

 Husbandry: details on how to provide healthy stable environment for your pet snake

 Heat Tape Safety: learn about how to properly use heat tape in enclosures

 Snakes in Tanks: learn why we do NOT recommend screen top aquariums for snakes